 The paper examines relative price changes within components of Trinidad and Tobago's CPI to identify the sources (sub-indices) that may propagate inflation.
 Price spillovers are also compared over different periods of the business cycle.
 The responses of different components of food and core inflation to monetary policy shocks are also examined.
 The empirical results show that there is significant inflation connectedness among the price indices.
 The Furnishing, Household Equipment and Routine Maintenance, Transport, and the Milk, Cheese and Eggs categories were found to be net transmitters of inflation spillovers, suggesting that they are propagators of higher inflation.
 Meanwhile, the Housing, Water, Electricity, Gas and Other Fuels, Vegetables, Meat, and Bread and Cereals sub-indices are net receivers of price spillovers, implying that they are more responsive to increases in other sub-categories of inflation.
 Adjusting for international factors, the results show that international food prices and energy prices contribute to the forecast error variance of price inflation.
 This variation increased during periods of relatively higher inflation and real GDP, and declined during periods of lower inflation and real GDP.
-In analysing the impact of monetary policy on components of core inflation.
+In analysing the impact of monetary policy on components of inflation, contractionary monetary policy was found to have an immediate cooling effect on components of core inflation.
 However, its impact on food components was slower, possibly due to the supply-side dynamic associated with food prices, which may require supply-side policies and government (fiscal) intervention.